Vince Russo: Aro Lucha (2017–2018)

-Juggalo Championship Wrestling (2025–present)
+Juggalo Championship Wrestling (2025–2026)

 On October 26, 2025, it was announced that Russo was an investor for Juggalo Championship Wrestling, an independent wrestling promotion owned by the Michigan-based hip hop duo Insane Clown Posse.
+He has since made regular appearances as an on-screen authority figure on JCW's weekly show Lunacy.

+On September 22, 2026, Russo announced his departure from JCW on his social media, after receiving questions about his status within the promotion.
+Russo claimed that he was "unhappy for a while," and spoke to Violent J, as the two agreed to end their working relationship.

 Other media

 Online work

 In 2014, Russo wrote a series of pro wrestling columns for What Culture, a UK-based website.
 He wrote a weekly column for Chris Jericho's website Web Is Jericho until 2023.
 Since 2015, Russo has hosted numerous daily podcasts for his podcast network Vince Russo's The Brand, formerly The RELM Network.
 He also briefly hosted a podcast on the website Fightful Wrestling in 2016.

-Russo now discusses professional wrestling, entertainment, and more on his podcasting network "Channel Attitude", which features wrestling personalities including the "Disco Inferno" Glenn Gilbertti, Justin Credible, EC3, Stevie Richards, Al Snow, and Stevie Ray.
-He also does podcasts reviewing Raw and discussing wrestling news on Sportskeeda.
+Russo discusses professional wrestling, entertainment, and more on his podcasting network "Channel Attitude", and also does podcasts reviewing Raw and discussing wrestling news on Sportskeeda.
+His podcast featured wrestling personalities including the "Disco Inferno" Glenn Gilbertti, Justin Credible, EC3, Stevie Richards, Al Snow, and Stevie Ray.

 Books

 Russo has written two autobiographies, including Forgiven: One Man's Journey from Self-Glorification to Sanctification (2005).
 Documenting his early life, his WWF run, and becoming a born-again Christian, the book was perceived by some as critical of the wrestling business.
 It was originally titled Welcome To Bizarroland, but the title and content were revised to reflect Russo's newfound faith.
 Russo's second book, Rope Opera: How WCW Killed Vince Russo (2010), chronicles his tenure with WCW and TNA Wrestling.
 The title stems from the title of a TV series idea Russo pitched to networks during his WWF tenure.